 As mentioned in Submit an Analysis, Cuckoo provides a REST API for Distributed Cuckoo usage.
-The distributed script allows one to setup a single REST API point to which samples and URLs can be submitted which will then, in turn, be submitted to one of the configured Cuckoo nodes.
+Distributed Cuckoo allows one to setup a single REST API point to which samples and URLs can be submitted which will then, in turn, be submitted to one of the configured Cuckoo nodes.